 - salt and pepper

-- 1 regular sized jar Your Favorite Spaghetti Sauce
+- 2 regular sized jars Your Favorite Spaghetti Sauce (about 48 oz)

 - Combine all the ingredients except the spaghetti sauce.